jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 All system aspects are represented by procedures.
 Some aspects can only be obtained, not set.

 The *target aspects* can only be obtained, because they are derived from the lines of symbols.
-The line aspects of symbols can be controlled, but the target aspects can not be directly controlled.
+The line aspects of symbols can be controlled, but the target aspects cannot be directly controlled.
 So the target aspect procedures of object symbols are:

 - __Target Object__
 - __Target Type__